yohanchatelain/fmriprep/docs/workflows.rst

     T1w image is already masked.
     This must be explicitly requested with ``---skull-strip-t1w auto``.
     If this heuristic fails, and you know your images are skull-stripped, you can skip brain extraction with ``--skull-strip-t1w skip``.
-Likewise, if you know your images are not skull-stripped and the heuristic incorrectly determines that they are, you can force skull stripping with ``--skull-strip-t1w force`` which is the current default behavior.
+    Likewise, if you know your images are not skull-stripped and the heuristic incorrectly determines that they are, you can force skull stripping with ``--skull-strip-t1w force``, which is the current default behavior.

 See also *sMRIPrep*'s
 :py:func:`~smriprep.workflows.anatomical.init_anat_preproc_wf`.